 Lately, I’ve noticed that a lot of people are looking for the 2015 Ford Bronco Concept model.
 Many websites write about it.
 But is it true that this SUV will ever enter the production and go on sale?

-It is unlikely.
+Well, it’s unlikely.
 All of those websites state some facts, details on performance and design, as well as the alleged release date and price.
-The truth is that they actually write about the 2004 Ford Bronco Concept model.
+The truth is that they actually write about the 2004 Concept model.
 All pictures posted there are also of this car (you can also see those images here).

 Let’s say something about this old model.